Thursday, May 30, 2019

 “I'm really sorry the race was stopped,” Gaines said.
 “At least, I think I am.
 I may decide different after I have the money.”

-“Really, we were running good and it was a good, clean race.
-The track got slick once when someone dropped oil down the front stretch but it was really nice.”
+“Really, we were running well and it was a good, clean race.
+The track got slick once when someone dropped oil down the front stretch, but it was really nice.”

 Gaines appeared to be able to drive as fast as he wanted to run and in almost any groove on the track.
 He was passing cars in the turns and on the straightaways and getting around both high and low on the track.